 Before entering the Promised Land, Israel was instructed to remain separate from the pagan people they would encounter there.
 They were to behave differently from the despicable Canaanites who already inhabited the land that God had promised to Abraham as a perpetual inheritance.

-They were warned in this verse, not to intermingle with the local inhabitants.
-They were not to learn their horrible traditions or participate in any of their ungodly practices, "When you enter the land, which the LORD your God gives you," Moses commanded, "you shall not learn their ways or imitate the detestable things of those nations."
+In this verse, they were warned not to intermingle with the local inhabitants.
+They were not to learn their horrible traditions or participate in any of their ungodly practices: "When you enter the land, which the LORD your God gives you," Moses commanded, "you shall not learn their ways or imitate the detestable things of those nations."

-He had diligently laid out every requirement for His people in the Mosaic Law which consisted of the Moral Law, the Ceremonial Law, and the Civil Law - and these were to be the only customs that governed the lives of His chosen people... which God intended as a signpost to point other nations to Christ.
+He had diligently laid out every requirement for His people in the Mosaic Law, which consisted of the Moral Law, the Ceremonial Law, and the Civil Law.
+These were to be the only customs that governed the lives of His chosen people, which God intended as a signpost to point other nations to Christ.

 These pagan people were dead in their sin, at enmity with God, and enslaved by Satan.
 They were never to be a role-model for God's servants.
-Rather, Israel were to be an example to the Gentiles and point them to the one true and living God.
+Rather, Israel were to be an example to them and point them to the one true and living God.

 Since the fall, the whole world has been lying under the control of the evil one, but God chose Israel out of all the nations to be a peculiar people who were to behave differently from Gentile nations.
 They were to obey HIS perfect law and followed HIS righteous ways.
 Israel's way of life and standard of conduct was to become a light to lighten the Gentiles, and they were to bring others into fellowship with the God of Israel.